alfredonuhe/artificial-neural-network-basics/README.md

-# Artificial Neural Networks With RSNNS
+# Artificial Neural Networks with RSNNS
 This repository contains two coding assignments of the course Artificial Neural Networks:

   - An implementation of an Adaline Perceptron.
 [Link](adaline)